fernandoanael/Post-card/readme.txt

 == Installation ==

+YOU MUST CHECK MANUALLY THE WIDGETS YOU WANT TO INSTALL IN: post-preview-card settings menu -> widget tab

 1. Upload the plugin files to the `/wp-content/plugins/Post-Preview-Card` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. And that's it!
 Simple as that.
 You can now use the widgets with your page builder.